Section 508 Compliance Checklist for Websites and PDFs

 Starting Your Path to Section 508 Compliance

-While using a checklist is a good first step, consider using an accessibility platform for ongoing Section 508 compliance.
+While using the results of an accessibility checker is a good first step, consider using an accessibility platform for ongoing Section 508 compliance.
 Learn about AudioEye’s hybrid platform, which combines intelligent, automated website accessibility software with certified accessibility experts and legal support.
 Learn how AudioEye’s solution works.